palesa-pna/CleanCity/Tests/test-plan.md

 ### 🎯 Project Management Setup Instructions

 - **Choose a Tool:**
-  - Use Jira (see Jira Setup Guide) or GitHub Kanban (see GitHub Projects docs)
+  - Use Jira (see Jira Setup Guide) or GitHub Kanban (see GitHub Projects docgit init s)

 - **Create Project Board:**
   - Set up columns for workflow